tomgeorge/eca/docs/protocol.md

 }

 /**
- * Details about the progress of the chat completion.
+ * Details about the chat's usage, like used tokens and costs.
  */
-interface ProgressContent {
+interface UsageContent {
-    type: 'progress';
+    type: 'usage';

+    /*
+     * Number of tokens sent on previous prompt including all context used by ECA.
+     */
+    messageInputTokens: number;

+    /*
+     * Number of tokens received from LLm in last prompt.
+     */
+    messageOutputTokens: number;

     /**
-     * The statue of this progress
+     * The total input + output tokens of the whole chat session so far.
      */
-    state: 'running' | 'finished';
+    sessionTokens: number;

     /**
-     * The text detailing the progress
+     * The cost of the last sent message summing input + output tokens.
      */
+    messageCost?: string;

+    /**
+     * The cost of the whole chat session so far.
+     */
-    text?: string;
+    sessionCost?: string;
 }

 /**